Low-Glycaemic Diet for Acne: What the Evidence Shows & How to Build It

 Pores clog → breakouts

-Lowering glycemic load helps:
+Lowering glycaemic load helps:

 Stabilise insulin